lzwjava/blog-source/_posts/2024-12-16-quora-lang-en.md

     <img class="responsive" src="/assets/images/quora/q4.jpg" alt="Quora Language Controls - Screenshot 4" />
 </div>

-These images showcase how Quora changes its content to suit the selected language, providing an excellent experience for its diverse user base.
+These images showcase how Quora redirects you to a language-specific site, providing a more localized and personalized experience for its diverse user base.